John Eaton Tourtellotte: Early life and military career

 After the war, Tourtellotte entered the army again.
-He was assigned to be Detailed Superintendent of Indian Affairs in Utah with the 26th Infantry Regiment.
+He was assigned to be the Detailed Superintendent of Indian Affairs in Utah with the 26th Infantry Regiment.
 After serving, he was transferred to General Custer's army, but did not make it—he was called back to Washington D.C. by William Tecumseh Sherman.
 Tourtellotte served as Sherman's aide-de-camp from January 1, 1871, until February 8, 1884.
 He finally retired from the army on March 20, 1885.

 Later life and death

 Though he moved to Washington D.C., Tourtellottee continued to visit and boost the city of Mankato.
 He donated $8,800 to build the first hospital in Mankato, and he continued to practice law in the city, as well as nearby Lake Crystal, Minnesota.

 Tourtellotte died on July 22, 1891, and was buried at Arlington National Cemetery.

 Tourtellotte Park and Pool

 The hospital Tourtellotte helped build was torn down in 1903.
 Four decades later in the same location, the city developed and formed the 13-acre Tourtellotte Park.
-The park was built as a WPA project, and it included a bathhouse and Olympic-sized outdoor pool, which was also named after the colonel.
+The park was built as a WPA project, and it included a bathhouse and an Olympic-sized outdoor pool, which was also named after the colonel.
 Tourtellotte Pool and the bathhouse fell into disrepair in the 1980s, but were saved by donations from local residents.